Classifying spaces of finite groups of tame representation type: A differential graded model

 \section{A differential graded model}

 Throughout this section, we work in Case~\ref{case:D1}, where $G$ has dihedral Sylow $2$-subgroups and one conjugacy class of involutions.
-As in~\cite{Benson/Greenlees:bg9}, we produce a differential graded model $Q$ for the $A_\infty$ algebra $H_*\Omega BG\twohat$.
-The proofs are similar to the ones in that paper, but we spell out the details because there are some minor differences.
+As in Section~3 of Benson and Greenlees~\cite{Benson/Greenlees:2023a}, we produce a differential graded model $Q$ for the $A_\infty$ algebra $H_*\Omega BG\twohat$.
+The proofs are similar to the ones in that paper, but we spell out the details because there are some differences.
 One is that we are in characteristic two, so we don't need to be careful about signs; another is that a polynomial ring in one variable has been replaced by the noncommutative ring $\kk\langle\alpha,\beta\rangle/(\alpha^2,\beta^2)$.

 Recall from Theorems~\ref{th:HOmegaBG-D1} and~\ref{th:AinftyHOmegaBG-D1} that

 with $m_{2q+1}$ determined by $m_{2q+1}(\tau,\dots,\tau)=s^q$, where $s=\alpha\beta+\beta\alpha$, and with all other $m_i$ zero for $i>2$.